Table of Contents

 What Is the Best Way to Stop Drinking?

 First of all, you need to assess your current drinking.
-Do you drink little and often?
-Save it up for all out binges?
+Do you drink a little often?
+Save it up for all-out binges?
 Or do you regularly abuse alcohol and find yourself dependent on it?

 The reason for doing this is to work out what method of quitting alcohol will work best for you.
 If you are someone who has a couple of glasses of wine a week, you may find you can stop abruptly and find sobriety relatively easily.